Reducing Obizhaeva-Wang type trade execution problems to LQ stochastic control problems: Examples

-In this subsection we apply our results (in particular, \Cref{cor:solnforJpm}) and provide closed-form solutions (see~\eqref{eq:gen_OW_opt_strat} below) for optimal progressively measurable execution strategies in versions of these problems which allow for general random terminal targets $\xi$ and general running targets $\zeta$.
+\begin{ex} In this example we apply our results (in particular, \Cref{cor:solnforJpm}) and provide closed-form solutions (see~\eqref{eq:gen_OW_opt_strat} below) for optimal progressively measurable execution strategies in versions of these problems which allow for general random terminal targets $\xi$ and general running targets $\zeta$.

 To this end let $x,d \in \R$.
 Suppose that $\mu\equiv 0$, $\sigma\equiv 0$, $\eta\equiv 0$, and $\rcor \equiv 0$.
 Furthermore, assume that $\rho\in (0,\infty)$ and $\lambda\in [0,\infty)$ are deterministic constants.
 We take some $\xi$ and $\zeta$ as specified in \Cref{sec:fvstrat} (in particular, see~\eqref{eq:conditionxi}).
 Note that the conditions of \Cref{thm:solnbykohlmanntang} and \Cref{cor:solnforJpm} hold true, and that $\gamma_s=\gamma_0$ for all $s \in [0,T]$.
 In the current setting, BSDE~\eqref{eq:BSDEKL} reads